 Old Cold Konak, Young Hot Rakija

 The Mlada Rakija Festival takes place at a “Konak,” a kind of Serbian ranch.
 The weather is overcast, and a wet fog mists the air.
 Despite this, it is crowded, and the ground is muddy from the steps of all the attendees.
-A fence of thick pine trees encloses the property, and we go to a break in the pines where a makeshift gate is placed.
+A fence of thick pine trees encloses the property, and we go to a break in the pines where the entrance gate is placed.
 We have to wait in line to pay 500 dinars for the entrance fee and a tasting glass.

 We eat lunch, or rather, we snack constantly.
 First, one farmer offers us long cuts of ham from a cured pork leg he has displayed on his stand.
 It’s rich, salty, and filling.
 Later, we have sandwiches filled with fermented vegetables, like coleslaw, and “svarci,” which is similar to Mexican chicarrones.
 Finally, we fill up on langos, a Hungarian specialty of fried dough with cream on top.